DutchDjangoAssociation/django-sprint/flyer.md

 Some tickets might not be clear to you.
 Some might have become irrelevant, and weren't closed for some reason.
 Some might require more discussion before the ticket can be acted upon.
-A sprint is an excellent place to ask questions and discuss about these kind of things.
+A sprint is an excellent opportunity to ask questions and discuss about these kind of things.

 ## Let's get started